Sarah Stage Flaunts Her Famous Six-Pack Abs Just Months After Giving Birth To Her Second Child

 Sarah said that “if something feels off” while she exercises, she will not do it.
 Stage said that she has always done what is best for her children and will put her growing baby first.

 Stage went on to explain that the reason she is working out is for health benefits, not aesthetic purposes.
-Stage said she is not obsessed with her looks, she is obsessed with maintaining an active and healthy lifestyle during and after her pregnancies.
+Stage said she is not obsessed with her looks, she is obsessed with maintaining an active and healthy lifestyle before, during, and after her pregnancies.